remarcmij/hyfer-data-model/README.md

 The database access module is in `src/database.js`, the unit tests in `test/database_test`.

-The database module exposes an API with function that return an ES6 promise with the requested data or without a return value in case no return data is expected.
+The database module exposes an API with functions that return an ES6 promise with the requested data or without a return value in case no return data is expected.
 If there is an error the promise is rejected.

 The unit tests allow us to test the API without requiring a node server.